WebexCC-SA/LAB-2310/docs/Excercise1.md

 - Let's troubleshoot to see why the call is not reaching the agent.
 The best way will be to look at the flow to see what is happening with the call. <br>

-- In the customer experience section, select "Flows" and search for the flow you have mapped to the entry point, "**??**"
+- In the customer experience section, select "Flows" and search for the flow you have mapped to the entry point, **WebexOne_Flow_[num]**

       ![Nav](./assets/2310_Excercise1_2_17.png){ width="200" }